 Bulgaria is one of the cheapest countries in Europe and it’s perfect for a low budget getaway.
 This weekend ski trip all started with me finding 50 euro return tickets from Amsterdam to Sofia.
 Guess that’s what you get being a travel consultant and all ;)

 I already knew how cheap this destination is and I knew about Vitosha Mountain.
-One pitch within the office and next thing I was booking flight tickets for me and 10 of my colleagues.
+One pitch within the office and the next thing I was booking flight tickets for me and 10 of my colleagues.
 To be fair, it’s possible to find similar airfares to Sofia from different destinations within Europe.
 Check out my guide on finding cheap airfares below.

 >>> Blog post coming soon: Secrets To Finding the Best Possible Flights <<<